Papooch/nestjs-cls/README.md

 Since in NestJS, HTTP **middleware** is the first thing to run when a request arrives, it is an ideal place to initialise the cls context.
 This package provides `ClsMiddleware` that can be mounted to all (or selected) routes inside which the context is set up before the `next()` call.

-All you have to do is mount it to routes in which you want to use CLS, or pass `middleware: { mount: true }` to the `ClsModule.register` options which automatically mounts it to all routes.
+All you have to do is mount it to routes in which you want to use CLS, or pass `middleware: { mount: true }` to the `ClsModule.forRoot()` options which automatically mounts it to all routes.

 Once that is set up, the `ClsService` will have access to a common storage in all _Guards, Interceptors, Pipes, Controllers, Services and Exception Filters_ that are called within that route.